-The installation has currently been tested under the following Debian-based Linux distributions, which the instructions and provided scripts are also based on:
+The productive installation has currently been tested under the following Debian-based Linux distributions, which all instructions and provided scripts are based on:

 Debian 10 (Buster)